 The coral rock cod has a typical grouper shape and like many other groupers can lighten or darken its coloration depending on its mood.
-It’s typical coloration is a red orange with bright blue spots on it but it can change its colors dependent on mood.
+It’s typical coloration is a red orange with bright blue spots on it.
+As can be seem in the images above they can also put light vertical bars on the body which aids with camouflage.
 When stressed it darkens its color to a bright red and to see one of these fish being hauled out the sea by a fisherman is quite a sight as they go a very bright red.
 Their maximum size is between 45 to 50 cm in length although 35 to 40 cm is more common.

 IN THE WILD